Christian-Fjord/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 2. What is the difference between a function and a method?

+a function can be outside of an object whereas a method in inside of one

 3. What is closure?

+nesting of functions, and their ability to use items within the parent

 4. Describe the four rules of the 'this' keyword.

+implicit
+explicit
+global
+new

 5. Why do we need super() in an extended class?

+to call the attributes of the main class

 ## Project Set up